 Congratulations on your pregnancy!

 Now that you know you’re pregnant, you probably have a few questions.
 The information below provides answers to some commonly asked questions.
 Often, patients find it helpful to write down their questions prior to their appointments.
 In addition, many of our patients find it helpful to email their questions in advance so that we can be prepared to discuss them at the next prenatal visit.
-You may email the Certified Nurse-Midwives – Marianne, Lindsay, or Rebecca – at NurseMidwife@fertilityandmidwifery.com, Dr. Stroud at DrStroud@fertilityandmidwifery.com, or Dr. Martin at DrMartin@fertilityandmidwifery.com.
+You may email the Certified Nurse-Midwives – Marianne, Lindsay, or Rebecca – at NurseMidwife@fertilityandmidwifery.com, Dr. Stroud at DrStroud@fertilityandmidwifery.com, Dr. Martin at DrMartin@fertilityandmidwifery.com or Dr. Milburn at DrMilburn@fertilityandmidwifery.com.
 Please feel free to post questions or comments on our Facebook page (www.facebook.com/stroudobgyn).
 Most importantly, please know that we are always available to answer any questions you have.
 During regular business and/or after hours you may reach us at 260-222-7401.

 Q: How often will I have appointments?

 A: Typically, you will be seen every four weeks at the start of your pregnancy, every two weeks beginning at 28 weeks, and every week beginning at 36 weeks.
 On your “due date” you will be 40 weeks pregnant.
 Of course, things may occur during your pregnancy that require you to be seen more frequently.